AmitS1009/TrayaSearch/README.md

-# Neusearch AI
+# TrayaSearch AI

-Neusearch AI is a production-oriented e-commerce product discovery assistant.
+TrayaSearch AI is a production-oriented e-commerce product discovery assistant.
 It uses a Self-RAG pipeline to decide when retrieval is needed, combine semantic and keyword search, rerank candidates, verify relevance, and reject answers that are not grounded in the product catalog.